 Team selection is based on four factors: evaluations before the start of the season, performance in PE class related to that sport, performance on teams in prior years, and outside camp/league experience.
 The Athletic Director, PE teacher, and individual coaches jointly select players.

 Within each division, SHS may have one or several teams depending on the number of students who participate.
 Some may be single grade and some may be mixed.
 While grade-level teams obviously provide opportunities to strengthen relationships among peers, mixed grade level teams provide a greater degree of interaction between players of different grades as well as help build strong friendships outside one's class.
 It also provides a strong cooperative learning experience.
 The Athletic Directors decide which option best fits each group of athletes.
 Since everyone who signs up plays, the number of students participating may also be a factor.

 The Athletic Department asks for you to volunteer to be a Team Parent or Team Photographer annually for each of your children.
 Team Parents primarily send helpful weekly reminders that summarize website information regarding upcoming games, practices, and sports policies.
-Team Photographers take group and individual action or candid shots which are used year-round on the website and at the annual May Sports Celebration year-end DVD.
-If you would like to assist in another way, please contact Girls Athletic Director, Sue McDonald firstname.lastname@example.org, or Boys Athletic Director Jeff Reynolds email@example.com.
+Team Photographers take group and individual action or candid shots which are used year-round on the website.
+If you would like to assist in another way, please contact Associate Athletic Director, Liz Hogan firstname.lastname@example.org or Head Athletic Director Jeff Reynoldsjreynolds@shschools.org.